THXBurke/bitmap_assignment_401/README.md

 # bitmap_assignment_401

+For this assignment I worked with Greg Magdsick, Phillip Nguyen, Shelly Yusuf, James Norton and Heidi Larson over the course of two days and different meet ups.

-For this assignment you will be building a Bitmap reader and transformer.
+Task: you will be building a Bitmap reader and transformer.
 It will read a Bitmap in from disk, run one or more color transforms on the bitmap and then write it out to a new file.
 This project will require the use of node buffers in order to manipulate binary data.
 Your project should include tests, as well as a Gulpfile and package.json file.
 Make sure to run all your code through jshint or eslint.
 The process will look something like this:

 1. open file using fs and read it into a buffer